 Is it legal to open carry a firearm on University of Cincinnati campuses?

 Yes, open carry of a firearm by non-UC students, faculty and staff is legally permissible in public spaces on the University of Cincinnati campuses, although multiple restrictions apply (see restriction details below).
-The U.S. Constitution (2nd Amendment) allows citizens to carry and wear openly visible firearms in public spaces, unless that space is specifically forbidden under state law.
+The 2nd Amendment of the U.S. Constitution allows citizens to carry and wear openly visible firearms in public spaces, unless that space is specifically forbidden under state law.
 The University of Cincinnati is a public institution, and public spaces have been legally defined in Ohio to include areas open to the public, including the green spaces in-between the buildings on our campuses.

 Are there any restrictions to open carry on UC campuses?

 Yes, there are multiple restrictions on the right to open carry firearms on University of Cincinnati campuses.
-These restrictions are based on law, University policy or both.
-The following restrictions apply to open carry of firearms:
+These restrictions are based on law, university policy or both.
+The following restrictions apply to the open carry of firearms:

 - Firearms are prohibited in all campus buildings.

 - UC students, faculty and staff are not permitted to carry or possess firearms on campus.

 - Ohio law forbids anyone to open carry certain types of firearms such as fully automatic weapons.